Banner Blog 2

 Difficult Upkeep: When Assembly code needs to be repaired or upgraded, identifying and changing parts of the code can be very complex.
 Any small change can affect the performance and operation of the entire system.

-V. Applications of Assembly Language
+VI.
+Applications of Assembly Language

 1. Operating System and Compiler Development